 Araku, Andhra Pradesh

-Situated at an altitude of 911 m, Araku is a famous hill station in Andhra Pradesh.
+Situated at an altitude of 911 m, Araku is a famous hill station in Andhra Pradesh, and among the most scenic places to visit near Hyderabad.
 Coffee was introduced here in 1898 by Mr. Brodi, a Britisher in Pamuleru valley of East Godavari district.
 Araku coffee is of Arabica type and is grown under shades of Mango, Jackfruit, Banana and silver oak trees.
 The first organic Coffee of India was produced in Araku by tribal groups.
 This Organic Coffee, branded under the name Araku Emerald, has gained popularity all over the world.
 Paderu and Araku coffee are high in demand in the U.K, U.S.A, and several parts of Europe.

 Often referred to as Andhra Ooty, Araku has a pleasant climate throughout the year and is one of the cheapest hill resorts in India.
 Borra Caves, Anantagiri, Katiki Falls, Tribal Museum and Padmapuram Gardens are some interesting places to visit in Araku.
 The train journey from Vizag to Araku is a memorable experience with 46 tunnels, several bridges through lush green valleys.
 Araku is famous for the mustard flowers that change the landscape of the valley from green to yellow in the months of November & December.